jdgillespie91/trackerSpend-2/README.md

 * Two BFFs at the interface level, one per user experience (that is, one for the mobile app and one for the browser app).
 * Two microservices, one for handling submissions and one for handling reporting.

+I will expose the required methods of each component using HTTP REST.

 It's important here to note that the role of the reporting microservice is to enable the two BFFs to expose the appropriate information.
 It shouldn't actually determine the appropriate information within the service.

 ![Good BFF](images/good_bff.png)